 Magnesium and Liver Problems

-Alcoholics, the elderly, people with malabsorption syndromes and people with poorly controlled diabetes are more likely to suffer from magnesium deficiency.
+Older adults and people with malabsorption syndromes, poorly controlled diabetes or alcohol use disorder are more likely to have magnesium deficiency.
 Magnesium deficiency symptoms include low calcium levels, low potassium levels, sodium retention, tremors, fatigue, loss of appetite, numbness, tingling, weakness, muscle spasms, vomiting, nausea, abnormal heart rhythms and personality changes.